bbc/accessibility-news-and-you/accessibility-swarms.md

 layout: page
 title: Accessibility Swarms
 ---
 Accessibility Swarms are a practice that we carry out in BBC News.
+We do this because **accessibility is a team responsibility**.

 Swarms take place on **all new front-end code**, this means any changes to HTML, CSS or JavaScript code.

-We do this because **accessibility is a team responsibility**.

 ## When should you carry out a swarm?
 - Before a ticket moves from Development to Test
-- When HTML, CSS & JS is code complete
+- When HTML, CSS & JS is code complete (including code review)
 - Some developer testing with some assistive technology should already have taken place

-## How many people do you need?
+## Who takes part?
 ### If it’s a new component or feature
 Carry out a **team swarm**, with 4 to 6 people.

+- You don’t need to have worked on the ticket
+- All disciplines can join in.
+The **[testing steps](accessibility-and-testing-with-assistive-technology)** enable anyone, in any role, to use any of the assistive technology for the first time.
+- Ideally you want a mix of roles such as Business Analyst, Designer and Developer
+- If you don't have a large team, why not invite people from another team to take part.
+And you can return the favour for them sometime.

 ### If it’s a small change
 Carry out a **developer swarm**.

 - You don’t need 4 to 6 people
-- The developers pairing on the ticket can work through the **[checklist](accessibility-news-and-testers)** alone
+- 2 developers can work through the **[checklist](accessibility-news-and-testers)** alone
 - You only need to check what’s relevant.
 For example, if you have only changed a colour, then you only need to check what’s relevant to this.
 Such as, colour contrast and colour blindness.

 ## Planning for swarms
 The level of Accessibility Swarm (team or developer swarm) should be defined up front.
 So that planning sessions can include Accessibility Swarm effort.

-## Who can take part
-- You don’t need to have worked on the ticket
-- All disciplines can join in.
-The **[testing steps](accessibility-and-testing-with-assistive-technology)** enable anyone, in any role, to use any of the assistive technology for the first time.
-- Ideally you want a mix of roles such as Business Analyst, Designer and Developer

 ## How to carry out a swarm
 - Get the equipment you need: